A Tooth Abscess is a pocket of pus that is caused by a bacterial infection. This dental infection can take place in any part of the tooth.

 Maintaining good oral and dental hygiene is an important part as it not only improves your appearance but your quality of life as well.
 It not only protects from dental cavities but also from gum infections that can lead to tooth decay and eventually tooth loss

 If you do not take care of your teeth and hygiene, it can cause life-threatening illnesses.
-Even if tooth abscess seems to drain out on its own, it is important to get professional cleaning as well so that it may not spread to other teeth and jaw.
+Even if an abscess seems to drain out on its own, it is important to get professional cleaning as well so that it may not spread to other teeth and jaw.

 You can reduce your risk of developing cavities, gum diseases, and tooth abscesses by marinating good oral and dental health, flossing at least once a day, using fluoride toothpaste, regularly visiting your dentist, and practicing good oral and dental hygiene.